krittin/k8s-on-ec2-terraform-provisioner/README.md

 - is a single control-plane Kubernetes cluster so there will be only 1 master node
 - uses RedHat8 AMI
 - logs userdata of EC2 nodes to /var/log/user-data.log
-- uses Calico network add-on for Kubernetes cluster
+- uses AWS VPC CNI network add-on for Kubernetes cluster

 ## How to run